ddamato/complementary.space/src/pages/index.md

 You may be familiar with some basic examples of design tokens.
 For example, `--color-blue-500`[^variable] should represent a shade of blue which a design team has determined to be a part of their regularly used palette of colors.
 The number often represents its placement among other blue colors within the palette.
 As you can see, it is possible to encode information about the value within the name.
 From here, the tokens can be published and used throughout the organization so values can be referenced instead of permanently written.
 If the value of `--color-blue-500` needs to change, that work can happen away from the product development and inside of the curated palette.

 It is one task to curate a list of tokens, but it's an entirely different exercise to determine _where_ designers should use that token.
-In other words, as a design system maintainer, how do I provide guidance on when to use `--color-blue-500`?
-A solution comes from a related problem; dark-mode.
+In other words, as a design system maintainer, **how do I provide guidance on when to use `--color-blue-500`?** A solution comes from a related problem; dark-mode.

 Many web applications and sites were designed in a primarily light colored theme; expected to resemble paper.
-After all, the pages on the web were originally designed to be documents.
+After all, the pages on the web were originally intended to be documents.
 However, people began to identify [the benefits of dark mode](https://blog.weekdone.com/why-you-should-switch-on-dark-mode/).
 Around 2019, there was a surge of activity in the web design community looking for the most efficient and elegant ways to create beautiful and usable dark-modes for existing pages.

 As described above, design tokens should be able to drive this task.
 Places which used to be one value assigned by a token now needed to resolve to an entirely different value.
 This should be as easy as changing the current value of `--color-blue-500` to another color.
-Except, this will ruin the relationship between the name and the value that was once assigned.
-As a more dramatic example, body text which might be `--color-black` now needed to have a light color assigned for dark-mode.
+Except, **this will ruin the relationship between the name and the value that was once assigned.** As a more dramatic example, body text which might be `--color-black` now may need to have a light color assigned for dark-mode.
 This would ultimately cause confusion when designing an entire experience with dozens of tokens named after their colors.

 The answer here was to name the token by expected usage within the design.
 These are called "**semantic tokens**" and they describe purpose instead of describing the value itself.
 This introduces tokens such as `--body-background-color` which can be used to inform the web page background color without hinting at what the final color value is.
-This allows the background to be either a light color or dark one depending on an earlier assignment.
-Using semantic tokens in the styling of the application not only helps support light and dark-mode, but also any additional themeing experiements that the organization may want to explore.
+This allows the background to be either a light or dark color depending on an earlier assignment.
+Using semantic tokens in the styling of the application not only helps support light and dark-mode, but also any additional theming experiements that the organization may want to explore.

-Semantic tokens are a quality of life improvement similar to writing the name of a room on a paint can, and opposed to writing the name of a color on the walls of a room. **Label the paint can instead of the wall.** You can quickly recall the colors of each room by visiting the place with cans, make changes, and reassociate.
+Semantic tokens are a quality of life improvement similar to writing the name of a room on a paint can; opposed to writing the name of a color on the walls of a room. **Label the paint can instead of the wall.** You can quickly recall the colors of each room by visiting the place with cans, make changes, and reassociate.
 All of this is done without visiting a single painted room to verify the color. [^paint]

 The difficulty that comes with adoption of semantic tokens is trust.
 Because `--body-background-color` doesn't explicitly suggest what color it will be, those looking to find a specific color will be disappointed.
-This requires a mental shift to cease thinking in terms of color and start thinking in terms of purpose.
+This requires a mental shift to cease thinking in terms of color value and start thinking in terms of purpose.
 Asking "what is this thing?" instead of "what color should I use?" because the design system has the answer to the latter; only a product designer can answer the former.

 ### Concept
 ## Deep into space

 Determining why we choose a color is well-documented.
 We choose for accessibility, branding, precedence, feedback, and more.
 Encoding these into semantic token names is fairly straight-forward.
 As an example, error text is often red but which shade to choose will depend on the background the text is on.
 Choosing `--text-error-color` opens the possibility of different shades of red depending on the rest of the chosen colors.
+Clearly, it would be best to choose a semantic naming convention for all tokens in order allow for style flexibility.

-This works for color (along with other tokens such as font and roundness) because they are targeting elements and content.
+The semantic naming convention works for easily for color (along with other tokens such as font and roundness) because they are targeting elements and content.
 We can identify each piece of content as an object in a digital world with several properties of style.
 This is not the case for space.
-Because it is effectively nothing, it is hard to associate it with a name and further a purpose of its own. **The space is dependent on the objects that create it.**[^css]
+Because it is effectively nothing, it is hard to associate it with a name and further a purpose of its own. **Space is dependent on the objects that create it.**[^css]

 So what is the purpose of space?
 This is covered by the [Gestalt priniciple of proximity](https://www.nngroup.com/articles/gestalt-proximity/).